dykstrom/boxcat/README.md

 HISS AT BOX             # Paw = 6 - BOX
 IF CAT CURIOUS, LEAP TO LOOP_START  # If not zero, loop again

+POUNCE ON 10            # Output a newline
+YOWL
 TAKE A NAP              # End program
 ```

-This program prints the numbers 1 through 5, each on its own line.
+This program prints the numbers 1 through 5.

 ## Learn More